ITFest-Projects-PISG-2025-26/SpeedCubeStudio/PRODUCTION_DEPLOY.md

    - Verify the build commands are correct
    - Check build logs for specific errors
    - **TypeScript errors**: Ensure all types are properly imported (common issue with Prisma types)
+   - **Turbo not found**: If using monorepo, ensure turbo is in dependencies (not devDependencies)
+   - **Alternative**: Use direct build commands instead of turbo for production

 2. **Database Connection Issues**
    - Verify DATABASE_URL is correctly formatted